Alexander Yakovlev: Stalin and Khrushchev periods

 In September 1945, he resumed education at the Yaroslavl Pedagogical Institute to study history.
 On September 8, 1945, he married Nina Ivanovna Smirnova.
 He graduated the same year and went to Moscow to attend the Higher Party School.
 In November 1946, he was appointed the instructor of the Department of Propaganda and Agitation in Yaroslavl, a post he held for a year and a half.
 Shortly after this, he had his first doubts about the regime, when he was shocked to see train after train carrying Soviet ex-prisoners-of-war being sent to labour camps.
 At the Vspolye train station, he saw weeping women and was dismayed at how they were treated.
 This memory troubled him deeply and never left him.

 In March 1953, shortly after Stalin's death, he was assigned to the party's Central Committee as an instructor in the department of schools.
 On 25 February 1956, Khrushchev's Secret Speech became the most traumatic event in Yakovlev's early Moscow life; he listened to the speech from a balcony in the Grand Kremlin Palace.
 After the 20th Party Congress, Yakovlev lost his previous enthusiasm for communism and led a double life.
 He wanted to turn to the original sources on Communism—Marx, Engels, Lenin, German philosophers, French and Italian socialists and British economists.
-He asked to leave the Central Committee to enrol in the Academy of Social Sciences of the Central Committee.
+He asked to leave the Central Committee to enroll in the Academy of Social Sciences of the Central Committee.
 While twice refused, he was finally allowed to study there for two years and became convinced that Marxism-Leninism was hollow, impractical, and inhumane, as well as a prognostic fraud.
 This healed his internal political conflict following the 20th Party Congress.
 He began to agree with Khrushchev.

 Studies at Columbia University

 Beginning in 1958, he was chosen as a exchange student at Columbia University in the United States for one year, as part of the Fulbright Programme.
 Of the seventeen Soviet students, fourteen were selected by the KGB.
 Yakovlev and three others, including Oleg Kalugin, went to Columbia.
 All other students besides Yakovlev were members of the KGB.
-He studied intensively the English language, Roosevelt and the New Deal, drawing connections between the United States at that time and the Soviet Union.
+He intensively studied the English language, Roosevelt and the New Deal, drawing connections between the United States at that time and the Soviet Union.
 At the end, in May 1959, the Soviet visitors were taken on a thirty-day tour of the United States, during which he stayed with families from Vermont, Chicago and Iowa.
 However, his year in America did little to assuage his anti-Americanism because of the greed, racism, and other things that he witnessed.
 Yakovlev returned to the Central Committee to work on ideology and propaganda, and published several anti-American books.
-He defended a dissertation dealing with the historiography of US foreign policy, and received the degree of kandidat nauk, the equivalent of a doctorate, in July 1960.
+He defended a dissertation dealing with the historiography of US foreign policy, and received the degree of Candidate of Sciences, the equivalent of a doctorate, in July 1960.